telerik/ajax-docs/api/server/Telerik.Web.UI/RadTabStrip.md

                     called root tabs.
 A tab that has a parent tab is called a child tab.
 All root tabs are stored in the P:Telerik.Web.UI.RadTabStrip.Tabs Tabscollection.
 Child tabs are stored in a parent tab's P:Telerik.Web.UI.RadTab.Tabs Tabscollection.
                 Each tab has a P:Telerik.Web.UI.RadTab.Text Textand a P:Telerik.Web.UI.RadTab.Value Valueproperty.
                        The value of the P:Telerik.Web.UI.RadTab.Text Textproperty is displayed in the RadTabStripcontrol, while the P:Telerik.Web.UI.RadTab.Value Valueproperty is used to store any additional data about the tab, such as data passed to the postback event associated with the tab.
 When clicked, a tab can navigate to another Web page indicated by the P:Telerik.Web.UI.RadTab.NavigateUrl NavigateUrlproperty.
-                You can find information on the server API of RadTabStrip at https://docs.telerik.com/devtools/aspnet-ajax/controls/tabstrip/server-side-programming/events Events.
+                You can find information on the Server-side API of RadTabStrip at https://docs.telerik.com/devtools/aspnet-ajax/controls/tabstrip/server-side-programming/events .

 ## Inheritance Hierarchy